 by Cora Rivard, N.D.

-Ticks like cool, shady, humid places to live and they don’t venture too far from where they are dropped from their hosts.
+Most ticks, including deer ticks, like cool, shady, humid places to live and they don’t venture too far from where they are dropped from their hosts.
 Landscaping that encourages more sunshine and warm, dry conditions will limit their range.
 Beautiful and repellent strategies can include native plant gardens, butterfly gardens, and old cottage-style gardens.
 Tasks:

 - Prune back trees and shrubs to allow in more light.